NATASHA-ct/TestDrivenDevop/README.md

 For  Rspec you need to install the rspec gem using : gem install rspec
+  -NB* individual tests are known in RSpec, as the “Examples”.

 To run the test run in your terminal :rspec spec